SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 6. Drag and drop it to the Logic canvas.

 7. Hover over the **Component tap** and choose the round dot.
-Connect the dots of the **Component tap** and the **Open page** component.
+Connect the dots of the **Component tap** and the **Open page** components.
 It creates a new connection and sets the logic to open a new page on the event of tapping an item in the list item.

    <img src="./logiccanvas2.png">

-8. Choose the open page component.
+8. Choose the **Open page** component.

 9. On the right side of the screen, select **PROPERTIES** &rarr; **Parameters** &rarr; **businessPartnerId**.